casp3rus/100DaysOfAlgo/057SuffixTrieConstructon/README.md

     ~~~
 - Sample output (for creation):
     ~~~
-    // The structure below is the root of
+    // The structure below is the root of the trie.

     {
         "c": {"*": true},